• Skip to primary navigation

 • Tweet

-Homemade Condensed Milk using three simple ingredients.
+Homemade Condensed Milk recipe using three simple ingredients.
 Its texture is supremely creamy and thick.
 This stuff tastes just like milky caramelized sugar!

 Recipe PROs: